Priya-1022/ECOMMERCE-DATA-ANALYSIS/README.md

 # ECOMMERCE DATA ANALYSIS

 This repository contains SQL and Jupyter Notebook files for analyzing eCommerce data.
-The goal of this project is to [provide a brief description of the project's objectives or goals].
+The objective of this data analysis project is to gain insights into the ecommerce order data of a fictional company.
+We will analyze customer information, product details, and order history to derive meaningful conclusions that can aid business decision-making.

 ## Table of Contents